Will Car Insurance Cover Regular and Routine Maintenance?

 Car insurance will never cover routine vehicle maintenance.
 Vehicle maintenance is an expected part of vehicle ownership.
 Car insurance is designed to cover unexpected expenses – not expected costs.

 Even though insurance doesn’t cover it, good vehicle maintenance is crucial.
 Good maintenance keeps your car safe.
 It reduces your chances of an insurance claim.
 It extends the life of your vehicle, and it makes you a better driver.

-If you want car insurance to cover certain maintenance-related expenses, consider buying an extended warranty or mechanical breakdown insurance.
+Consider buying an extended warranty or mechanical breakdown insurance if you want car insurance to cover certain maintenance-related expenses.
 However, even these policies will not cover routine vehicle maintenance.